When Does Verification Pay Off?

 • Verifier models are biased toward accepting incorrect solutions when performing self-verification or intra-family verification.

 • Verification accuracy alone is not a reliable predictor of how much a verifier can improve a solver at test time.
-Instead, computing verifier gain using solver accuracy, verifier FPR, and verifier FNR provides a more reliable metric.
+Instead, computing verifier gain using solver accuracy and verifier precision provides a more reliable metric.

-• While model families like Llama3 and Qwen2.5 show some ability to self-improve based on their verifier gains, stronger model families like DeepSeek and Qwen3 do not.
+• While model families like Llama3 and Qwen2.5 some ability to self-improve, stronger model families like DeepSeek and Qwen3 do not, which we find is linked to the latter already spontaneously self-verifying during solving (73-96% vs. 1-2%).

 Are Verifiers Biased Toward Solutions That Resemble Their Own?